Multi-fuel biomass pilot study

 By using biomass such as paunch, woodchips, and nut shells, the system achieved substantial savings compared to fossil fuels, $7.3M annually versus LPG while supporting the circular economy and mitigating waste management issues.
 Key insights included the importance of low-moisture, high-energy-density fuels and the economic and environmental benefits of adopting biomass energy systems.

-Previous in this focus area 15 September 2023 Feasibility study for a refuse derived fuel created from paunch, biosolids and construction and demolition waste Next in this focus area 30 March 2019 NCMC energy and wastewater options assessment for energy self-sufficiency
+Previous in this focus area 15 July 2019 Monitoring public attitudes to livestock industries and livestock welfare Next in this focus area 30 March 2019 NCMC energy and wastewater options assessment for energy self-sufficiency